By Wendy Stoltz / Last Modified On January 15, 2023

 WHAT CAN I USE INSTEAD OF BUTTERMILK IN BANANA CAKE?

-You have a couple of options for substituting the buttermilk, depending on what your goal is.
-If you want to make this a dairy-free banana cake, then use your favorite dairy free milk in place of the buttermilk.
+Depending on your goal, you have a couple of options for substituting the buttermilk.
+If you want to make this a dairy-free banana cake, use your favorite dairy-free milk instead of buttermilk.

-You can either use the whole milk as is, or add a teaspoon of lemon juice or vinegar to it to slightly curdle the milk.
-This way doesn't look pretty, but it does have the same effect on baking as buttermilk does.
+You can either use the whole milk as is or add a teaspoon of lemon juice or vinegar to it to slightly curdle the milk.
+This way doesn't look pretty, but it has the same effect on baking as buttermilk.

-HOW DO I KEEP MY CAKE FROM STICKING TO THE PAN?
+HOW DO I KEEP MY GLUTEN-FREE BANANA CAKE FROM STICKING TO THE PAN?

 Before baking, you want to prepare your baking pan.
 I like to use parchment paper to line the bottom and sides of the pan.
 This way I can just lift the whole cake right out when it's cooled.

-Alternatively, you can use a cooking spray to grease the pan.
-Check to be sure that your cooking spray doesn't have any gluten ingredients though!
+Alternatively, you can use cooking spray to grease the pan.
+Check to ensure your cooking spray has no gluten ingredients, though!

 DOES BANANA CAKE TASTE LIKE BANANA BREAD?

-This cake does taste similar to a classic banana bread, but with a slightly different texture that makes it a cake instead.
+This cake tastes similar to classic banana bread but with a slightly different texture, making it a cake.
 It's also a bit sweeter and super decadent with the addition of a cream cheese frosting.

 Ingredients